-Historiography, Ideology and Politics in the Ancient Near East and Israel will be invaluable resource for ancient Near Eastern and biblical scholars, as well as graduate and post-graduate students.
+Historiography, Ideology and Politics in the Ancient Near East and Israel will be an invaluable resource for Ancient Near Eastern and Biblical scholars, as well as graduate and post-graduate students.

 Table of Contents

 List of abbreviations

 2. The Ugaritic epic in its historical and literary context

 3. Memorandum on the approach to historiographic texts

 4. The tribunal of history: Judicial origins of Ancient Near Eastern historiography